Come and celebrate Berkhamsted’s architecture and culture

 Events organised by the Berkhamsted Local History & Museum Society

 All events are FREE and OPEN TO ALL.
-Bookings is requested for all events.
+Bookings are requested for all events.

 Contact Jenny Sherwood on 01442 865158 or email here

-Further details coming in mid-July on Heritage Open Days website
+Further details from July on Heritage Open Days website

 A WALK BACK IN TIME